zth/rescript-relay/rescript-relay-documentation/docs/tutorial/10-mutations-updates.md

 - The mutation declares variables (`$id`, `$doesLike`) with type (`ID!`, `Boolean!`).
 These are passed from the client to the server when the mutation is dispatched.
 The `!` after a type indicates that it is required.
 - The mutation selects a mutation field defined by the GraphQL schema.
 Each mutation field that the server defines corresponds to some action that the client can request of the server, such as liking a story.
 The mutation field accepts arguments (like any field can do).
 The mutation variables that we declared as the argument values are passed in.
 For example, the `doesLike` field argument is set to be the `$doesLike` mutation variable.
 - The `likeStory` field returns an edge to a node that represents the mutation response.
 We can select various fields in order to receive updated data.
 The fields that are available in the mutation response are specified by the GraphQL schema.
-- We select the `story` field, which is (an edge to - not correct.
-It's just the story) the Story that we just liked.
+- We select the `story` field, which is the Story that we just liked.
 - We select specific fields from within that Story to get updated data.
 These are the same fields that a query could select about a Story — in fact, the same fields we selected in our fragment.

 When we send the server this mutation, we’ll get a response that, just like with queries, matches the shape of the mutation that we sent.
 For example, the server might send this back to us: